MarkWoolnough/HospitalLengthOfStay/README.md

 Create an access token for the project.
 Give it a name and add Editor privileges.

+Add the ADMISSIONS.csv, DIAGNOSES_ICD.csv, ICUSTAYS.csv and PATIENTS.csv files to the project.

 I have made some small adaptions, but the main objectives:

 1.  use the notebook to explore and manipulate data.
 Save that data to a csv file.